oleggolev/sns-sqs-demo/README.md

 pytest -s tests.py
 ```

-To run the publisher-subscriber interactions, set the following global variables first based on your AWS SQS and SNS deployments:
+To run the publisher-subscriber interactions, first create an SQS and SNS queues using the AWS console.
+Subscribe your SQS queue to the SNS topic.
+Then set the following global variables first based on your AWS SQS and SNS deployments:
 | Var                | Example   |
 | :---               |    ----:  |
 | sns_topic_arn      | ...       |